Turkey detains building contractors as quake deaths pass 33K

 ANTAKYA, Turkey (AP) — Turkish justice officials targeted more than 130 people allegedly involved in shoddy and illegal construction methods as rescuers extricated more survivors, including a pregnant woman and two small children, six days after a pair of earthquakes collapsed thousands of buildings.

-The death toll from Monday’s quakes that hit southeastern Turkey and northern Syria stood at 33,179 on Sunday and was certain to rise as search teams locate more bodies in the rubble.
-Authorities said more than 92,600 other people were injured in the disaster.
+The death toll from the 7.8 magnitude and 7.5 magnitude quakes that hit southeastern Turkey and northern Syria nine hours apart on Feb.
+6 rose to 33,179 on Sunday and was certain to keep increasing as search teams locate more bodies in the rubble.

-As despair also bred rage at the agonizingly slow rescue efforts, the focus turned to who was to blame for not better preparing people in the earthquake-prone region that includes an area of Syria that was already suffering from years of civil war.
+As despair bred rage at the agonizingly slow rescue efforts, the focus turned to assigning blame for the disaster in an earthquake-prone region that includes an area of Syria already suffering from years of civil war.

+Turkish Justice Minister Bekir Bozdag said Sunday that some 131 people were under investigation for their alleged responsibility in the construction of buildings that failed to withstand the quakes.
+While the quakes were powerful, victims, experts and people across Turkey are blaming faulty construction for multiplying the devastation.

-Even though Turkey has, on paper, construction codes that meet current earthquake-engineering standards, they are too rarely enforced, explaining why thousands of buildings slumped onto their side or pancaked downward onto residents.
+Turkey’s construction codes meet current earthquake-engineering standards, at least on paper, but they are too rarely enforced, explaining why thousands of buildings toppled over or pancaked down onto the people inside.

+Among those facing scrutiny were two more people who were arrested in Gaziantep province on suspicion of having cut down columns to make extra room in a building that collapsed in the quakes, the state-run Anadolu Agency said.

-Turkish Justice Minister Bekir Bozdag said Sunday that 134 people were being investigated for their alleged responsibility in the construction of buildings that failed to withstand the quakes, according to Turkey’s state-run Anadolu news agency.
-He said that three had been arrested pending trial, seven people were detained and seven other were barred from leaving the country.
+The justice ministry said three people in all were under arrest pending trial, seven were detained and another seven were barred from leaving Turkey.

-Bozdag has vowed to punish anyone responsible, and prosecutors have begun gathering samples of buildings for evidence on materials used in constructions.
-The quakes were powerful, but victims, experts and people across Turkey are blaming bad construction for multiplying the devastation.

 Authorities at Istanbul Airport on Sunday detained two contractors held responsible for the destruction of several buildings in Adiyaman, the private DHA news agency and other media reported.
 The pair were reportedly on their way to Georgia.

-One of the arrested contractors, Yavuz Karakus, told reporters Sunday: “My conscience is clear.
+One of the detained contractors, Yavuz Karakus, told reporters: “My conscience is clear.
 I built 44 buildings.
 Four of them were demolished.
-I did everything according to the rules,” the DHA news agency reported.
+I did everything according to the rules,” DHA quoted him as saying.

-Two more people were arrested in the province of Gaziantep suspected of having cut down columns to make extra room in a building that collapsed, the state-run Anadolu Agency said.

-A day earlier, Turkey’s Justice Ministry announced the planned establishment of “Earthquake Crimes Investigation” bureaus.
-The bureaus would aim to identify contractors and others responsible for building works, gather evidence, instruct experts including architects, geologists and engineers, and check building permits and occupation permits.

 Rescuers, including crews from other countries, continued to probe the rubble in hope of finding additional survivors who could yet beat the increasingly long odds.
 Thermal cameras were used to probe the piles of concrete and metal, while rescuers demanded silence so that they could hear the voices of the trapped.

-A pregnant woman was rescued Sunday 157 hours after the quake in the hard-hit province of Hatay, State-broadcaster TRT said.
+A pregnant woman was rescued Sunday in the hard-hit Turkish province of Hatay, 157 hours after the first quake, state-broadcaster TRT said.

 HaberTurk television broadcast the live rescue of a 6-year-old boy removed from the debris of his home in Adiyaman.
 The child was wrapped in a space blanket and put into an ambulance.
 An exhausted rescuer removed his surgical mask and took deep breaths as a group of women could be heard crying in joy.